Thrymheim/Django-Class/README.md

 - **Format:** Online, in-person
 - **Sessions:** Once a week
 - **Duration of each session:** 3 hours

-## Learning Objectives
-By the end of this course, you will be able to:
-- Understand Python syntax and basic programming concepts.
-- Write simple Python programs.
-- Use control structures like loops and conditionals.
-- Work with data types such as lists, dictionaries, sets, and tuples.
-- Implement classes and create methods to encapsulate functionality.
-- Write functions and understand their importance.
-- Debug and troubleshoot simple problems in your code.
-- Understand the basics of web development with Django.
-- Build a simple web application using Django.
-- Understand Django's Model-View-Template (MVT) architecture.
-- Create and manage databases using Django's ORM.
-- Implement user authentication and authorization.

 ## Required Tools
 To get the most out of this class, please ensure you have the following installed on your computer: